Oracle Third party Support

 However, CIOs must weigh the risks and trade-offs:

 • No Oracle Patches/Upgrades: As mentioned, you will not receive official patches, bug fixes, or version upgrades from Oracle.
 Suppose Oracle releases a critical security patch for a newly discovered vulnerability.
-In that case, your third-party provider must create their fix or advise mitigation, which could take time.
+In that case, your third-party provider must either create a fix or advise on mitigation, which could take some time.
 This can potentially leave systems vulnerable if not managed well.
 Third-party firms develop security updates (Rimini Street, for example, touts its security solutions for Oracle products).
 Still, some risk exists if a novel issue arises that only Oracle has the fix for.
-Many issues can be mitigated with configuration or network security, but it’s a consideration for databases.
+Many issues can be mitigated through configuration or network security, but this is particularly important for databases.

 • Oracle’s Stance and Support for New Issues: Oracle will warn you about third-party support.
-Oracle often claims that only they can provide the latest security patches and that third-party providers may leave you at security or compliance risk.
+Oracle often claims that only they can provide the latest security patches and that third-party providers may leave you at risk of security or compliance issues.
 They highlight that third parties cannot fix source code issues in Oracle’s proprietary code.
 While there is truth in not getting official patches, third-party clients have used mitigations and custom fixes for years.
 It becomes a risk management question: Are you running an app that needs constant patching, or is it stable?
-Many older ERP or database systems might not need new patches – they’ve been working for a decade and can continue.
+Many older ERP or database systems may not require new patches – they’ve been working for a decade and can continue to do so.
 Some third-party firms even indemnify clients or provide insurance for custom security needs.
-Nonetheless, CIOs should do a thorough assessment: identify any mission-critical security or regulatory requirements and ask the third-party provider how they address them.
+Nonetheless, CIOs should conduct a thorough assessment: identify any mission-critical security or regulatory requirements and ask the third-party provider how they address these requirements.

 Compliance Considerations and Contractual Obligations